cometh-hq/marketplace-ui/README.md

 - Asset attribute configurations.
 - Network details (update if not on polygon).
 - Currency settings.
 It's possible to use your own ERC20 instead of the native currency.
+- Fiat currency settings.
+You can display live fiat currency conversions.

 🔧 **Important:** It's crucial to customize this `manifests.ts` file to align with the specifics of your marketplace.